 With an international fulfilment network powered by the same WMS, ShipBob makes it easy to expand into new locations based on where your customers are.
 You can track inventory in real time, view inventory allocation, and analyse SKU performance, all from one dashboard.
 You’re also given control over your supply chain with access to our analytics and reporting tool to make data-driven decisions.

 Lastly, ShipBob provides access to a premium customer support team.
 No matter where you store inventory, you get access to support from a team that understands your needs.
 This ensures fast resolution so you can keep your business running smoothly.

 “Overall, we are so appreciative of how merchant-focused ShipBob is.
 ShipBob has been so helpful in making sure we and our customers are taken care of, and it’s been such a rewarding partnership.

 We feel like ShipBob is a partner that’s in it together with us.
 We never get the sense that ShipBob is just interested in getting our fulfilment fees.
 It is much more than that — they really care about our success and what makes us successful as a company.”

 No matter what size your business is, you have options on how to manage your supply chain.
 Although a 4PL can manage the entire supply chain for you, the most common logistics company is a 3PL.

-The right 3PL partner will go beyond just fulfillment by working with you to optimize your supply chain and help you make better decisions for your business.
+The right 3PL partner will go beyond just fulfilment by working with you to optimise your supply chain and help you make better decisions for your business.

 “I felt like I couldn’t grow until I moved to ShipBob.
 Our old 3PL was slowing us down.
 Now I am encouraged to sell more with them.
 My CPA even said to me, ‘thank god you switched to ShipBob.’”